Backup and restore

 Backups can be locked with a password.
 Locked backups have an encryptedPreferences

-field, with a string value in the form {algorithm},{salt},{content}
+field, with a string value in either the form {algorithm},{salt},{content}

 .